 Monitor these placements to understand what will work for your brand and what will not, to improve your outstream video marketing.

-Advertisers are claiming that they’re currently getting outstream units at a cost 10-25% cheaper than the instream units for pre-roll placements.
+Advertisers are claiming that they’re currently getting outstream/in-banner video units at a cost 10-25% cheaper than the instream units for pre-roll placements.
 And recent research shows that people consume outstream video ads for 25% longer than instream.